ReginaZhang/Team_Random/part_1_report_presentation/Technical details.md

 Our architecture also brings increased scalability, allowing different backend functionalities to be easily distributed across multiple machines.
 This is due to the use of JSON over HTTP for communication, which does not require the communicating processes to exist on the same machine or even the same cluster.
 Robustness is also increased: processes can be monitored and if one fails another can quickly be spun up to replace it, without bringing the whole system down.

 This microservice-based approach also increases the flexibility of backend technology choices, allowing different languages to be used for different functionality depending on which is more suitable.
-Java could for instance be used for services under heavy load, while a more lightweight, dynamic language like python could be used for rapid development of less performance-critical services.
+Java could for instance be used for services under heavy load or that do lots of cpu-bound processing, while a more lightweight, dynamic language like Python or PHP could be used for rapid development of less performance-critical services.
 This also allows team members to make optimal use of their various different languages proficiencies and backgrounds.

 *Data*